WMAZ-TV

 WMAZ-TV (channel 13) is a television station in Macon, Georgia, United States, affiliated with CBS and The CW Plus.
-The station is owned by Tegna Inc., and maintains studios on Gray Highway on the northeast side of Macon; its transmitter is located on GA 87/US 23/129 ALT (Golden Isles Highway) along the Twiggs–Bibb county line.
+The station is owned by the Tegna subsidiary of Nexstar Media Group.
+WMAZ-TV's studios are located on Gray Highway on the northeast side of Macon; its transmitter is located on GA 87/US 23/129 ALT (Golden Isles Highway) along the Twiggs–Bibb county line.

 History

 The station first signed on the air on September 27, 1953.
 It was the second TV station in Macon.
 WETV, later WNEX-TV and WOKA (channel 47), had begun operation on August 25, 1953, co-owned by WBML (1240 AM) and WNEX (1400 AM).
-However, in the 1950s, few people had TVs that received UHF channels; after being sold while indebted, it ended operations in May 1955.
+However, in the 1950s, few people had TVs that received UHF channels; after being sold while in debt, it ended operations in May 1955.

 WMAZ-TV was originally owned by the Southeastern Broadcasting Company and took its calls from co-owned WMAZ radio (940 AM, now WMAC, and 99.1 FM, now WLXF at 105.5).
 WMAZ-TV is the fourth-oldest television station in the state of Georgia and the oldest outside of Atlanta, beating WDAK-TV (now WTVM) in Columbus to the air by only one day.
 The Federal Communications Commission (FCC) awarded Southeastern Broadcasting a license to operate a television station on its second try; it had previously made an unsuccessful bid for the VHF channel 7 allocation one year earlier in 1952.
 The new station was one of the most powerful VHF stations in the country, providing at least secondary signal coverage from the southern Atlanta suburbs to the western suburbs of Savannah.

 The station has been a primary CBS affiliate from its launch, owing to its radio sister's longtime affiliation with the CBS Radio Network.
 In addition, WMAZ-TV also carried secondary affiliations with ABC, NBC and the DuMont Television Network.
 It lost DuMont in 1955, one year before the network ceased operations.
 Southeastern Broadcasting sold WMAZ-AM-FM-TV to Southern Broadcasting Corporation in 1963, earning a healthy return on its 1929 lease and 1935 purchase of WMAZ-AM.
 Southern Broadcasting merged with the Greenville, South Carolina–based News-Piedmont Company to form Multimedia, Inc. in 1967.

 After the failure of WNEX-TV, WMAZ was the only commercial television station in the Macon market until September 1968, when WCWB-TV (channel 41, now WMGT-TV) signed on and took the NBC affiliation.
 WMAZ-TV continued to carry select ABC programs (notably the soap opera General Hospital in the afternoons and Saturday NCAA football coverage in the fall) until WGXA (channel 24, now a dual Fox/ABC affiliate) started operations in April 1982.